-Noodle soups in Indonesia come in a good variety, but this one particular preparation involves minced (sometimes diced) sweet stewed chicken as its main topping.
-The noodles most commonly used are yellow egg noodles, rice vermicelli or flat kway teow.
-Mie ayam is usually considered a street food delicacy, which you can also find at food courts and local restaurants serve this dish as well.
-Seasonings include soy sauce, chicken oil and blend of spices such as clove, white pepper, ginger and coriander.
-In some cases, fried wontons and bakso meatballs (chicken or beef) are added for a filling meal.
+Noodle soups in Indonesia come in a good variety, but mie ayam includes minced (sometimes diced) stewed chicken as its main topping.
+The types of noodles most commonly used are yellow egg noodles, rice vermicelli, and kway teow (flat rice noodles).
+Mie ayam is considered street food in Bali, but many food courts and local restaurants serve this dish as well.
+Seasonings include soy sauce, chicken oil, and a blend of spices such as clove, white pepper, ginger and coriander.
+Some places add fried wontons and bakso (chicken or beef meatballs) to mie ayam for a filling meal.

-Shumai dumplings are of Chinese and Peranakan heritage, but the dish has found a firm place amongst the rich array of Indonesian cuisine.
-Kids love these morsels for their tasty, meaty and chewy textures.
-Shumai dumplings are most commonly made from mackerel, blended with egg whites, shallots and carrots in a maize flour batter.
-They are steamed before being sliced and served with a variety of vegetables such as steamed cauliflower, steamed potatoes, boiled eggs, and fried tofu.
-Then, tasty peanut sauce is doused over with sweet soy sauce, and a dash of lime juice.
+Siomay is of Chinese and Peranakan heritage, but has found a firm place in Indonesian cuisine.
+Kids love these bite-sized dumplings for their tasty, meaty and chewy textures.
+Siomay dumplings are usually made with tenggiri (wahoo) fish blended with egg whites, shallots and carrots in a maize flour batter.
+They’re then steamed, sliced and served with vegetables such as cauliflower and potatoes, as well as boiled eggs and fried tofu.
+The entire dish is also doused with peanut sauce, chilli sauce, sweet soy sauce, and a dash of lime juice.
 You can ask the cook to skip the chilli sauce to make it enjoyable for the kids.

 In Bali, pisang goreng (banana fritters) is often served as a morning snack alongside hot coffee or tea.
 It can be a delicious and sweet treat for kids to enjoy as well, thanks to its combination of crunchy batter and caramelised banana filling.
 Popular versions of pisang goreng include melted chocolate, condensed milk, or grated cheddar poured over freshly made fritters.